 The royal family of Gondor is splendidly represented by the twenty-sixth King, Tarondor.
-The family tree shown on p.
-35 illustrates the recent fortunes of the royal house descended from Elendil and Anárion.
+The chart of Kings and Ruling Stewards (shown on page 24) illustrates the recent fortunes of the royal house descended from Elendil and Anárion.
 (Individual members are detailed in Section 12.1.)